mttaggart/OffensiveNotion/README.md

 ## Features
 * 📡 A full-featured C2 platform built on the Notion notetaking app.
 * 🚧 Easy setup: set up your Notion developer API account, drop the Agent to the target, run and enjoy!
 * 🖥️ Cross-platform agent built in Rust that compiles for Linux and Windows with the same code base.
+Includes a Python setup/controller script to simplify the process.
 * ☢️ A range of capabilities including port-scanning, privilege escalation, asynchronous command execution, file download, and shellcode injection, all controlled from the comfort of a Notion page!
 * 📜 Document as you go!
 The agent identifies special syntax to run commands, so feel free to use the rest of the Notion page to document your operation.
+* 🤝 Collaborative by design!
+Notion allows for multiple people to edit and view your notes.
+Your listener page can handle multiple agents and you can invite your red team friends to your page.
+Congratulations, that's a teamserver!
+* 📱Mobile C2!
+Use the Notion application from your mobile device to issue commands to your agents from anywhere in the world.
 * 🕵️‍♀️ Stealth!
 C2 comms ride over the Notion API natively.
 Your C2 traffic looks like someone is using Notion for its intended purpose.

 ## Quickstart